dictu-lang/Dictu/docs/docs/standard-lib/math.md

 ### Math.floor(Number) -> Number

-Return the largest integer less than or equal to the given input
+Return the largest integer less than or equal to the given input.

 ```cs
 Math.floor(17.4); // 17